 The US Federal Reserve is a boys’ club again.

-On February 4, Jerome Powell, the former private-equity investor who has served on the Fed’s Board of Governors since 2012, will take over from Janet Yellen as chair.
+In February 2018, Jerome Powell, the former private-equity investor who has served on the Fed’s Board of Governors since 2012, took over from Janet Yellen as chair.

 Powell is well regarded; 84 senators supported his nomination, while only 13 opposed.
 By comparison, Yellen was confirmed in 2014 after a 56-26 vote.